 How much does it cost to use The Center for Academic Success services?

 There is no charge.

 Do I need to sign up in advance?

 You don't need to sign up for Tutoring - just show up for the session you want to attend.

 I don't see the class I'm looking for on the Tutoring Schedule.
 What should I do?

 If we get numerous requests for a class or a professor asks for tutoring services, we can add that class to the tutoring schedule.
 Often working on study strategies can help improve your grade in the course.
 We are available to meet with you individually to assess how to best tackle your problems in the course.
-Please contact Rebecca Sturgill (x2050) or Tonya Smith (x2393) for more information.
+Please contact Rebecca Sturgill (x2050) or Seth Clabough (x2393) for more information.